 - Fees. - Some groups opt to include a small, reasonable fee at registration or per meeting.
-Note: Some people may experience loss of employment or other financial challenges after a stroke. - Donations. - Members can be encouraged to donate whatever they can each meeting.
-Approaching local businesses, or individuals to donate (cash or in kind) can also help. - Fundraising drives. - o Community fundraisers, auctions, etc. can help raise money. - Apply for funding/grants. - Look for funding opportunities through local governments, notfor-profit/philanthropic agencies, stroke prevention and recovery organizations.
+Remember that some people may experience loss of employment or other financial challenges after a stroke. - Donations. - Members can be encouraged to donate whatever they can each meeting.
+Approaching local businesses, or individuals to donate (cash or in kind) can also help. - Fundraising drives. - Community fundraisers and auctions can help raise money. - Apply for funding/grants. - Look for funding opportunities through local governments, notfor-profit/philanthropic agencies, stroke prevention and recovery organizations.